jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

   - the default behaviour of links is to issue a GET request to a URL [^13]
   - query strings are ONLY used in HTTP GET requests [^12]
   - the response from a GET can be anything, but if it's HTML and that HTML references other resources, the browser will automatically request those referenced resources (a pure HTTP tool like CURL will not) [^13]
+  - should only retrieve content from the server (e.g,. retrieving search results) [^18]
+    - majority of the content on the page should not change (e.g., a page view counter doesn't count as changing content)

 - POST:
   - used to send data to the server (e.g., from a form) or initiate some action on the server [^13]
   - the optional body will contain data being transmitted in the HTTP message to be sent to the server; can contain HTML, images, audio, etc. [^13]
+  - involves changing values that are stored on the server (e.g., submitting an info form) [^18]

 ---